 Continued Musical Support Throughout the Week

-Free Access to Violin MP3’s and Piano Accompaniments for Violin Pieces
+Free Access to Suzuki Recordings and Piano Accompaniments for Violin Pieces

-I know it’s important to begin listening to the Suzuki pieces as soon as students begin studying the violin.
-Therefore, I have included Suzuki Violin Recordings and piano accompaniments for violin so students can feel more at ease knowing what the accompaniments sound like before they rehearse with a pianist for the first time.
+It’s important to begin listening to the Suzuki pieces as soon as students begin studying the violin.
+Therefore, I have included Suzuki Recordings and piano accompaniments for violin so students can feel more at ease knowing what the accompaniments sound like before they rehearse with a pianist for the first time.
 Knowing the piano part also helps the violinist know how their part fits in particular sections of the piece.
 For example, it is important to know if the violin is playing the melody or a secondary melody in certain parts of the piece.
-I will be adding to the lesson mp3’s and piano accompaniment mp3’s in the future.
+I will be adding to the Suzuki recordings and piano accompaniments in the future.

 Versatility in Playing by Ear and with Music

-I have found that it is important to become a balanced, well rounded musician; being able to read notes and play by ear at the very beginning unless note reading isn’t appropriate at a certain point in time.
 I find that a student advances more quickly when they have a good ear which means they are able to tell if a note is too high (sharp) or too low (flat).
-In my opinion, playing by ear helps develop pitch sensitivity.
-I find that playing by ear is very helpful as a student isn’t limited to playing a particular genre of music.
-If a student discovers later that they want to learn jazz and/or fiddle music, they are able to do this.
-I find that in jazz and fiddle music, the sheet music to these pieces is not always written out.
-If a student wants to play in orchestra, note reading as well as basic music theory is very important.
-I try to inject a little bit of theory into every lesson so playing music for the first time is not as hard.
+Playing by ear helps develop pitch sensitivity.
+Playing by ear is very helpful as a student isn’t limited to playing a particular genre of music.
+If a student discovers they like jazz and/or fiddle music, they can play this music without the aid of sheet music.
+Sometimes this music isn’t available in sheet music form.

 Experience with Chinrest and Shoulder Rest Set-up

 I strive to make sure my students have the optimal chinrest and shoulder rest set-up so they are comfortable.
 This is very important to me because of personal experience.
 Until a few years ago, I struggled with finding enough support when playing because of my longer neck.
-Luckily with newer products that are continually becoming available on the market, it is even more possible to play the violin with ease and proper support.
+Luckily with newer products that are continually becoming available, it is more possible to play the violin with ease and proper support.

 Convenient and Economically Priced Violin Rentals and Repairs

-Part of why I asked my father to get into renting violins out to my students is because I want my students to have properly set up violins as I know this will facilitate a more pleasurable playing experience.
-Experience has taught me that if a student enjoys playing the violin, they are more likely to continue wanting to play it.
-With a minor violin repair, I can bring it home and a student’s parent and I can meet in a mutually convenient location the next day so the student can continue practicing.
+I asked my father, who has repaired violins for many years, to start renting violins to my students because I wanted them to have properly set up violins.
+I have seen students struggle with violin rentals from many shops and often these students quit.
+When students enjoy playing the violin, they are more likely to continue taking lessons.
+If a minor repair is needed, I bring it to my father to be fixed and can meet in a mutually convenient location the next day so the student can continue practicing.
 For more information on rentals and repairs, please see Rentals and Repairs.

 Parent Education Showing How To Help Their Child Practice At Home

 I believe that practicing effectively is just as important as practicing.
-By trying different things in the lessons and figuring out what works as practicing tools, I find that giving specific practice suggestions to parents on how to coach their child gives the desired musical results.
+After trying various approaches, I give specific practice suggestions to parents on how to coach their child.

 Experience playing with piano and violin

-Part of playing music is playing with others whether it be another violin or entirely different instrument.
-I occasionally play violin duets with my students so they gain experience in playing a part different from their own.
-In addition to the violin, I really enjoy playing piano and am currently taking lessons for the basic Suzuki pieces.
-I like to be able to accompany beginning violin students a few times in lessons so that they get familiar with how the violin and piano parts fit together.
-Therefore, I find that accompanying beginning students in lessons makes them more at ease when meeting and playing with a professional pianist for the very first time.
+Part of playing music is playing with others whether it be another violin or an entirely different instrument.
+I occasionally play violin duets with my students so they gain experience hearing a part different from their own.
+In addition to the violin, I enjoy playing piano and am currently taking lessons for the basic Suzuki pieces and accompany beginning violin students a few times in lessons before their first recital.
+It is important that they hear how the violin and piano parts fit together.
+Accompanying beginning students in lessons makes them more at ease when playing with a professional pianist for the first time.